A logo for cedar hill continuing care community

 The idea of putting a loved one in a Long-Term Care Facility, especially one specialized in Alzheimer’s and Dementia care, can be a daunting experience.
 You probably have heard many things from many different sources, some of which may be scary and overwhelming.

-At Cedar Hill’s Judith Brogren Memory Care Center, located on the ground level of the newly-renovated Village at Cedar Hill, we strive to create a positive, loving, person-centered place of care, where the specific needs of seniors with memory issues such as Alzheimer’s disease are met with compassion.
+At Cedar Hill’s Judith Brogren Memory Care Center, we strive to create a positive, loving, person-centered place of care, where the specific needs of seniors with memory issues such as Alzheimer’s disease are met with compassion.

 Here are a few misconceptions that people may feel about putting their senior in a memory care facility, as well as the facts, including Cedar Hill’s unique way of caring for these seniors with a positive, loving and dignified approach.